yuxki/sort-nginx-directives-awk/README.md

 Sort nginx directives by their contexts.

 ## Usage
-Audit that see if all server context has proxy_ssl_trusted_certificate directive.
+Can audit that see if all server context has the proxy_ssl_trusted_certificate directive.

 ```
 awk -f sort-nginx-directives.awk nginx.conf